ccolas/ccolas.github.io/_posts/2025-04-25-tangible_dreams_camit.md

 ### What’s Next

-Over the next few months, I’ll be designing the physical system at the Metropolis Makerspace, developing the visual projection side, and putting everything together into a working installation.
+Over the next few months, I’ll be designing the physical system at the Metropolis makerspace, learning more about electronics,  and putting everything together into a working installation.

 I’ll be documenting the whole process here—so stay tuned!